 Earworks has worked with the biggest brands such as Toyota, Chevrolet, Discovery Channel, and Nike, among others.
 Their website says they have a roster of 200 voice-over professionals ready to work on projects.

-To work for Earworks Media, you need to have a home studio set up, some experience behind the microphone, demo in mp3 format, and professional work ethics.
-You can apply directly to their website by filling up the application form.
+To work for Earworks Media, you need to have a home studio set up, some experience behind the microphone, and a demo in mp3 format.
+You can apply directly to their website to get hired for voice over jobs.

 The good thing about LinkedIn is that you can network with people in specific industries.
 So, if you’re interested in working as a voice-over talent for TV animations and films, it makes sense to connect with professionals in the entertainment industry.
 At LinkedIn, you’ll find marketing managers, creative directors, CEOs, and every important decision-maker.
 Being on their radar gives you the opportunity to “expose” your talents.

 Want to work as an audiobook narrator?
 Then sign up for Amazon ACX!

 Amazon ACX is a platform that transforms books and audiobooks.
 Once completed, the audiobook will be sold on iTunes, Audible, and Amazon.
 You can choose from thousands of titles to audition for as a narrator.

 To get started, sign up with your Amazon account and fill up your profile.
 It’s good to have a number of samples handy that showcase your voice-over talent in different styles and genres.
 Then, start looking for narrator or voice-over jobs posted by the Rights Holder.

 Each project has an indicated budget, and you’ll see many of the titles with hundreds of dollars to spare for their chosen narrators.
 Plus, you can audition for several jobs per day, which helps increase your opportunity to land more voice over jobs from home.